plan44/p44utils/README.md

 If that's a problem for your particular application, I am open to provide a commercial license, please contact me at [luz@plan44.ch](mailto:luz@plan44.ch).

-Some of the p44utils make use of third party project's code (mongoose, sqlitepp, rpi_ws281x), which is under less strict licenses such as MIT or BSD.
+Some of the p44utils make use of third party project's code (civetweb, sqlitepp, rpi_ws281x), which is under less strict licenses such as MIT or BSD.
 This code is included in the "thirdparty" subfolder.
 Please see the LICENSE files or license header comments in the individual projects included in that folder.

 Features
 --------

 - common base class implementing a reference counted memory management model via boost intrusive\_ptr (more efficient and easier to use than shared\_ptr)
-- Mainloop as central event dispatcher, supports timers, I/O based events and idle handlers.
+- Mainloop as central event dispatcher, supports timers, I/O based events, subthread events, subprocess events.
 - Application base class implementing command line parsing, option handling and usage message formatting
 - logging with loglevels, efficiently avoiding disabled log levels to waste CPU time
 - support for using unix file descriptors with the I/O based mainloop events